manojch77/ChinthalaManoj.github.io/README.md

   - About Me with skills & tech tags
   - Project Showcase with flip cards and Figma previews
   - Contact Information & Social Media Links
-- 🎮 **GSAP & Three.js**: For smooth animations and 3D visual effects.

 ## 🔧 Technologies Used